hrishihpatel/Docker/SQL Server on Linux (Docker).md

 Repalce USERID with your current path.

 ```
-docker run -v /Users/<USERID>/Documents:/Documents -i -e ACCEPT_EULA=Y -e SA_PASSWORD=Super@Password@123! -p 1433:1433 -d microsoft/mssql-server-linux
+docker run -v /Users/<USERID>/Documents:/Documents -i -e ACCEPT_EULA=Y -e SA_PASSWORD=Super@Password@123! -p 1433:1433 -d microsoft/mssql-server-linux --name mssql

 ```

 - -v to mount a volume, so you can attach, restore, etc. using files from the host.
-Note that you have to specify -v first in order to avoid errors.
+Note that you have to specify -v first in order to avoid errors(Note: linq container for MSSQL currently does not support Persistant profile).
 - -i to specify interactive (which really means "attach STDIN and keep it open").
 This seemed to eliminate at least one of the connection roadblocks I faced in the early going.
 - -e (twice) to specify environment variables ACCEPT_EULA and SA_PASSWORD.
 For the EULA, this is pretty standard.
 You need to agree to the terms (even if this actually encourages you not to read them).